prism-zip/prism-dictation/readme.rst

 usage::

-       nerd-dictation resume [-h] [--cookie FILE_PATH]
+       prism-dictation resume [-h] [--cookie FILE_PATH]

 Resume recording audio & the dictation process.

 This is to be used to resume after the 'suspend' command.
-When nerd-dictation is not suspended, this does nothing.
+When prism-dictation is not suspended, this does nothing.

 options:
   -h, --help          show this help message and exit